hadiasghari/pyasn/README.md

     1.0.129.0/24	23969
     ...

-IPASN data files can be created by downloading BGP/MRT dumps from Routeviews (or similar sources), and parsing them using provided scripts that tail the BGP AS-Path.
+IPASN data files can be created by downloading MRT/RIB BGP archives from Routeviews (or similar sources), and parsing them using provided scripts that tail the BGP AS-Path.
 This can be done simply as follows: ::

     pyasn_util_download.py --latest